Rebecca and Tristan’s at home Dr Who Themed Wedding

 “Do you know like we were saying about the Earth revolving?
 It’s like when you were a kid.
 The first time they tell you the world’s turning and you just can’t quite believe it because everything looks like it’s standing still.
 I can feel it.
 I can feel the turn of the Earth.
 The ground beneath our feet is spinning at a thousand miles an hour, and I can feel it.
 We’re falling through space, you and me, clinging to the skin of this tiny little world, and if we let go…”

 I make no apology for my not-so-secret nerd tendencies.
-A Dr Who Themed Wedding was right up my street and I was very, very excited to be a part of Rebecca and Tristan’s day.
+A Dr Who Themed Wedding was right up my street and I was very, very excited to be a part of Rebecca and Tristan’s day as their alternative wedding photographer.
 Star Trek is my main obsession but I’m also a big Dr Who fan.
 I watch a lot of reruns on Netflix.
 I’m also of the not-that-popular-opinion that Matt Smith was the best Dr Who.
 He was and I love him, ok?!

 While I’m a fan, I’m nowhere near as much as a Whovian (yes, that’s what Who fans are known as!) as Rebecca and Tristan.
 They have a Dr Who room in their house.
 It has a tardis door for a door.
 I might have freaked out a bit when I saw it.